rohan-sawhney/fcpw/README.md

 # FCPW

 FCPW is a header only C++ library for fast closest point and ray intersection queries.
 It is about 3x faster than <a href="https://www.embree.org">Embree</a> for closest point queries and is only slightly slower for ray intersection queries (0.8x) (see [Benchmarks](#Benchmarks)).
 FCPW uses a wide BVH with vectorized traversal to accelerate queries to geometric primitives, with additional support for constructive solid geometry and instancing.
 The geometric primitives currently supported are triangles, line segments and/or a mixture of the two, though it is fairly easy to add support for other types of primitives in the library.
-FCPW uses <a href="http://rgl.epfl.ch/people/wjakob">Wenzel Jakob</a>'s amazing <a href="https://github.com/mitsuba-renderer/enoki">Enoki</a> library for vectorization, though it falls back to <a href="http://eigen.tuxfamily.org/index.php?title=Main_Page">Eigen</a> if Enoki is not included in the project.
+FCPW uses the amazing <a href="https://github.com/mitsuba-renderer/enoki">Enoki</a> library for vectorization, though it falls back to <a href="http://eigen.tuxfamily.org/index.php?title=Main_Page">Eigen</a> if Enoki is not included in the project.
 In the latter case, FCPW performs queries with a non-vectorized binary BVH.

 # Including FCPW